+No one know exactly where the word "spa" comes from, but there are two main theories.
+The first, and most popular, is that "spa" is an acronym for the Latin phrase salus per aquae or "health through water."
 Others believe the origin of the word "spa" comes from the Belgian town of Spa, known since Roman times for its baths.
 They speculate that the town was so prominent that the very word spa became synonymous in the English language with a place to be restored and pampered.

-Hot springs were used by indigenous peoples, and the practice of bathing in hot springs and mineral waters dates at least to Greeks.
+Whichever is true, we do know that modern spas have their roots in the ancient towns that grew up around mineral waters and hot springs that were famous for their healing powers.
+Use of the hot springs go back even further–probably whenever humans first discovered them.
+They were used by indigenous peoples, and the Greeks were known for bathing in hot springs and mineral waters.
 For the Romans, the baths were a place not just for cleansing, but for socializing, a tradition that spread to the east and transformed to the Middle Eastern hammam.

-The Great Spa Cities of Europe
+The Great 19th Century Spa Towns

+One reason for the allure was that Western medicine didn't have much to offer at the time.
+Healing waters were the best choice for symptomatic relief of arthritic, respiratory, digestive and nervous ailments.
+"People went to the spas in hopes of curing everything from cancer to gout," Large writes.
 "But often as not 'curists' also went to play, to be entertained, and to socialize.
 In their heyday the grand spas were hotbeds of cultural creativity, true meccas of the arts.
 High-level politics was another grand spa specialty, with statesmen descending on the Kurorte to negotiate treaties, craft alliances, and plan wars."

 The Rise of the Modern Spa